tpuchkova/userAccountBalanceService/README.md

     "transaction_id" : "93b1a8dd-3ee7-4958-ae83-e3f60ff9129f"
 }'

+Source-Type header can be game, server or payment.
+State can be "win" or "lost".
+Win requests increases the user balance.
+Lost requests decreases user balance.

 Every 5 minutes 10 latest odd records will be canceled and balance will be corrected by the application.
+You can see it in application logs.